ADD CONDITION

 Additional Clinical Information

-The medication is administered topically.
-For adults and children aged 12 years and older, the patch should not be worn for more than 8 hours and may be applied to the affected area no more than three times daily.
-For children under 12 years of age, it is advised to consult a doctor prior to use.
+The product is administered topically, with specific guidelines for different age groups.
+Adults and children aged 12 years and older should not wear the patch for more than 8 hours and may apply it to the affected area no more than three times daily.
+For children under 12 years of age, consultation with a doctor is advised prior to use.

 Drug Information (PDF)